The Scene | An 'art-studded' kick off for Mass MoCA's Building 6

 Chris Farrell, manager of Corporate Communications and Government Relations of Berkshire Gas, was there to support the opening.
 Avangrid, Berkshire Gas's parent company and Berkshire Gas invested $80,000 in the Mass MoCA expansion.

 Berkshire Gas has "stood strong" since the museum's beginning "providing energy to heat and preserve the integrity of the overall facility while plans were completed and financing was secured."
 Farrell smiled and commented,"The future is just as bright as can be."

-Soon the dinner bells went off and there leading the line of bells and blowing into a large conch shell was musician Mark Stewart, who curated the Gunner Schonbeck exhibition, followed by Susan Killam, managing director for the performing arts and film at Mass MoCA, Meredith Boggia, Bill Brovold, Catherine DeGennaro and Kate Schonbeck, each with their unique and inventive instruments.
+Soon the dinner bells went off and there leading the line of bells and blowing into a large conch shell was musician Bill Brovold, who curated the Gunner Schonbeck exhibition, followed by Susan Killam, managing director for the performing arts and film at Mass MoCA, Meredith Boggia, Bill Brovold, Catherine DeGennaro and Kate Schonbeck, each with their unique and inventive instruments.

 As guests made their way to dinner where servers walked in orderly straight lines like soldiers between what appeared like 2-mile-long tables lined with flickering votive candles.
 Place cards and menus with tasteful thank you notes were given to each guest at their place setting.